Testimonials vs Reviews: Dominate the Feedback Landscape!

 How to Get Recommendations

 Like reviews, recommendations are inspired and triggered by great customer experiences.
+A well-crafted recommendation letter can significantly enhance a candidate’s prospects by highlighting their skills and abilities.
 The only difference is that recommendations are asked for by potential customers who are looking for a solution.

 That means that you have to give your customers a good reason to recommend you and be top-of-mind for something very specific and unique that makes you worthy of recommendation.